ManhTrinhNguyen/Kubernetes/project.md

 ## Demo
 ```
   1. Create MongoDB pod
-    - In order to talk to Pod I need service
+    - In order to talk to Pod I need Service
     - I will create Internal Service .
 Only the components inside cluster can request to it
   2. Create Mongo Express
     - Need URL of MongoDB so Mongo Express can connect to it